janinewin/docker_cicd/02-Advanced-data-pipelines/03-DBT-Airflow/01-Track-long/README.md

 make test_docker_compose
 ```

-Take time to notice that we added several environment variables for your `scheduler`.
-The environment variables will be used in the `create_airflow_service_account_json.py` script that is called by the new `scripts/scheduler_endpoint.sh` (that is itself called by the `scheduler` service in your `docker-compose.yml`).

-Before moving to the next part, create and fill your `.env` file by following the `env-template` requirements.
-Just reuse the credentials that you have setup previously to properly fill your `.env`.
+Before moving to the next part, create and fill your `.env` file as usual.

 ## Setup the DAG